thevpc/nuts/docs/articles/02-nuts-projects.md

 This includes : **nutsc** (a native c bootstrapper) and **nuts-installer** (a nuts installer tool)

 ## 6. Honorable mentions
-Although not included in this project some other tools are based on **Nuts** and hence are installable using "nuts install <the-app>" command.
-Those tools are publishes in other repositories.
+Although not included in this Git repository some other tools are based on **Nuts** and hence are installable using "nuts install the-app" command.
+Those tools are published in other repositories.

 6.1 **netbeans-launcher** : this tool supports installation and launch of multiple netbeans instances in parallel.
 See [Netbeans Launcher GitHub Repository](https://github.com/thevpc/netbeans-launcher)